University at Buffalo: Athletics

 The university's sports teams are known as the Buffalo Bulls, or UB Bulls.
 The Bulls compete in Division I (Division I FBS of the NCAA in football), and are a member of the Mid-American Conference (MAC) for all sports.
 The Bulls have been a member of the Mid-American Conference since 1998.

 Buffalo is the only SUNY school to field a Division I FBS football team, the highest level of college football.
-They are also the only SUNY school to have had their men's basketball team nationally ranked and the only SUNY school to have had their women's basketball team nationally ranked.
-Because of its academic and athletic successes, the University at Buffalo is consistently cited as the athletic flagship of the SUNY system.

 Buffalo Bulls field athletic teams in many other sports as well.
 Men's team sports at UB include those in football, basketball, track and field, wrestling, cross country, and tennis.
 The Bulls' women's teams feature basketball, track and field, cross country, volleyball, softball, soccer, tennis, and swimming and diving.
-Cheerleading is co-ed.
 The Bulls have had many athletes turn professional in football, baseball, basketball, soccer, and volleyball.

 Over 30 Buffalo Bulls baseball players have been selected in the MLB draft.
 Notable Buffalo baseball alumni include: Joe Hesketh, Tom Murphy, Bill Schuster, Eddie Basinski and Steve Geltz.

 The Women's Varsity Rowing team won the CAA Colonial Athletic Association championship in April 2010 for the first time.
 In May 2010, the team won the Jack & Nancy Seitz Women's Point Trophy at the Dad Vail Regatta for the third year in a row.
 Rowing became a club sport at the end of the 2017 Spring semester.
 In 2015 UB's men track and field star, Jonathan Jones, became the first national champion in UB's Division I history when he won the shot put at the NCAA Outdoor Track and Field Championships.

 The mascot of UB's athletic teams is Victor E. Bull, a blue bull.
 The university is home to the Thunder of the East marching band.
 The band performs at all home football games and travels to both local and national parades and competitions.
 Buffalo has three fight songs: "Victory March", "Go for a Touchdown", and "Buffalo Fight Song".